by Pastor Tim Burt

 God gives us righteousness as a gift that we cannot earn.
+It’s His righteousness imputed upon us through faith!
 We are saved from sin and washed, not because we’ve been good enough, but because Jesus lived sinless, yet died a sinner’s death to take the punishment for our sins upon Himself.
-When we receive Him as our Savior and the forgiveness of sins that He paid for, then we’ve also accepted His righteousness that becomes our gift.
+When we receive Him as our Savior, and the forgiveness of sins that He paid for, then we’ve also accepted His righteousness imputed upon us.
+It comes as a gift.
 You’ll never earn your way into Heaven by being good enough.
 You’ve already failed at that!
-You’ll get there only because of His righteousness— a gift given to you when you received Him as Savior.
+You’ll get there only because of His righteousness having become yours!
 Romans 4:7-8 (NIV) “Blessed are they whose transgressions are forgiven, whose sins are covered.
 Blessed is the man whose sin the Lord will never count against him.”

-God sees us washed and pure but still expects us to sincerely repent and work toward change.
+Because of our faith in what Jesus did for us, God sees us washed and pure.
+He’ll always want us to sincerely repent when we sin and work toward transformation to becoming more Christ-like.
+But that is a lifelong process.
+2 Corinthians 3:18 (NLT2) says it like this. “…And the Lord—who is the Spirit—makes us more and more like Him as we are changed into his glorious image.”
 The profession of our faith and that effort to become more like Him is the proof of our Christianity and the evidence of the Holy Spirit working within us.
 That transformation will be ongoing until the day we are with Him.
-In the meantime, His blood shed for us now covers us like a robe.
+In the meantime, Jesus’ blood shed for us now covers us like a robe.

 We have flaws that our robe from God covers.
 So do others!
 As we walk through life, we don’t want to walk through life being judgmental or condemning.
 Jesus didn’t come to condemn us.
 Nor should we be busy judging others.
-We should be agents of His mercy and grace—agents of this good news!
+We should be agents of His mercy and grace—agents of this good news of eternal life and transformation through Christ!

 Who would you rather be around?
 Someone that sized you up and judged you, or someone who realized how flawed and forgiven they were, which made them more merciful and accepting of everyone around them?